s22442/pjatk-prg1-project1/README.md

 # console NBP currency converter

-Simple console currency converter for Linux/Windows made as a student project.__
+Simple console currency converter for Linux/Windows made as a student project. <br />
 API used by the application:

 - [NBP Web API](http://api.nbp.pl/) (for exchange rates)